 For more information, visit the Built Works Registry Blog.

-The Flexible Learning Environments eXchange is an open access repository initiative that uses Shared Shelf to manage descriptive information and apply detailed attributes of learning spaces from institutions around the world.
+The Flexible Learning Environments eXchange is an open access repository initiative that uses JSTOR Forum to manage descriptive information and apply detailed attributes of learning spaces from institutions around the world.

 The project started in partnership with the State University of New York (SUNY), Consortium of College and University Media Centers (CCUMC), Multimedia Educational Resource for Learning and Online Teaching (MERLOT), Society for College and University Planning (SCUP), Educause Learning Initiative (ELI), and Artstor.